 This paper examines US safeguards applied to the motorcycle market in the 1980s.
 After receiving temporary protection by means of a maximum tariff of over 45%, Harley-Davidson sales recovered dramatically.
 Simulations, based on structural demand and supply estimates, indicate that while safeguard tariffs did benefit Harley-Davidson, they only account for a fraction of its increased sales.
 This is primarily because consumers perceived that Harley-Davidson and Japanese large motorcycles were poorly matched substitutes for each other.
-Although Harley-Davidson must have earned extra profits from innovation by receiving safeguard protection, it is unclear whether protection was necessary for Harley-Davidson to innovate.
 Our results provide little evidence that safeguard provisions triggered restructuring in Harley-Davidson.